 Paralegals are an integral part of every law office, and they are often responsible for making sure events are scheduled properly throughout the litigation process.
 One brief example is if a hearing before the court needs to be scheduled.
 The opposing attorneys as well as their attorney and the court need to be in coordination.
 Some paralegals will be in charge of preparing documents to file with the court advising all involved parties of the date and time for the hearing.

-Interested in a Paralegal Studies Program in California?
+Interested in a Paralegal Studies Program?

 Eligible students can enroll in our fully Online Paralegal Studies program.
 This program helps students become a fully certified paralegal and earn your AA degree.

 The Paralegal Studies program at Campus, formerly known as MTI College, are ABA-approved, meaning your training and curriculum will be top-notch.
 Campus is also accredited by the Accrediting Commission for Community and Junior Colleges (ACCJC).